 As the pictures above show, WPB membrane failure is likely the first and most common, the non-fixable way rain jackets fail (leak).
 And note that while the examples are dramatic, many small cracks, punctures, and delaminations are not obvious but will still cause your jacket to leak.
-This is true for 2.5 and 3-layer jackets, although 3-layer rain jackets usually last longer.
+This is true for 2.5 and 3-layer jackets, although a 3-layer lightweight rain jacket will usually last longer.
 This is one reason why the outdoor industry still makes a big deal about 2.5 vs 3-layer construction.

 Note: Many outdoor companies like Patagonia, REI, and Outdoor Research, offer good product warranties that cover zipper failures, membrane delamination, etc. This will protect your jacket as a long term investment.
 But if your jacket fails in the field you may have to suffer through wet until you get home and can ship it back for repair or replacement.

-2) “Wet Out” (DWR failure) – Outer Shell no Longer Beading/Shedding WaterOn the left is a traditional fabric surface treated with a DWR that has already started to fail (wet out).
+2) “Wet Out” (DWR failure) – Outer Shell no Longer Beading/Shedding WaterOn the left is a traditional ultralight rain jacket surface treated with a DWR that has already started to fail (wet out).
 Large wetted-out areas will reduce the breathability of a rain jacket.
 In comparison, on the right is a newer, non-chemical water-shedding fabric technology.
 FutureLight technology from The North Face is a great example of this, though we feel it has a ways to go before taking over the industry.

 Wet out is another common “failure,” altho it can be fixed.
 Wet out happens when the durable, water repellent finish DWR no longer beads up and sheds water.
 The most common reason for this is the DWR finish (a chemical) wearing off after many garment washings, and/or the surface getting fouled with dirt and other compounds.
 While this doesn’t cause the rain jacket to leak, it does likely slow down the breathability of the jacket (see more below).
 This makes it easier to sweat out the inside of the jacket if you are working hard.
 Your DWR can be refreshed by washing the jacket and treating it with a DWR restoring wash compound and/or spray.
 E.g. some of these from Nikwax.